Chapter 8 Section F : People with mental health conditions who have alcohol and other drug issues

 - NSW Users & AIDS Association Inc

-- NSW Drug and Alcohol Information and Treatment Services
+- NSW Drug and Alcohol Information

 - Drug Info Clearinghouse – Drugs and Mental Health

-- Australian Drug Information Network - Co-morbidity
+- Australian Drug Information Network

 - Guthrie House: a community-based residential rehabilitation and transition service for women who are involved in the NSW criminal justice system.

-- The Community Forensic Mental Health Service
+- Justice Health and Forensic Mental Health Network

-- The Connections Project
+- The Connections Project - more information can also be found here

 The Connections Project is available in all Correctional Centres in NSW and follow-up is provided anywhere is NSW.